 Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The immigration interview is usually the final phase of the family green card application process.
 It’s crucial to be well-prepared as you’ve already invested a lot of time and effort to reach this stage.
-Familiarize yourself with sample family green card interview questions, tips, background information, and frequently asked questions in this guide.
-Obtaining a family green card can be challenging due to immigration laws and the numerous required forms.
-VisaNation simplifies the entire process, making it seamless and easy.
-Start today!
+This guide will familiarize you with common USCIS Family Green Card interview questions, tips, and background information.

-It’s Easy and Simple to Get Family Green Cards with VisaNation
+It’s Easy to Get a Family Green Card with VisaNation

 Start

-The family green card interview, whether inside or outside the U.S., has two main goals:
+The family green card interview, whether conducted inside or outside the U.S., has two main goals:

-You may be asked some questions about how you began your relationship and how it developed into a serious relationship that led to marriage.
-Some of the usual questions and answers for this include:
+For your family green card interview, you may be asked questions about how your relationship began and how it developed into a serious relationship that led to marriage.
+Usual questions and answers for this include:

 You will likely be asked questions that directly relate to your wedding or even the planning of your wedding.
 Below are some examples of those questions and answers: